-A forum is an online community for chapter members to have discussions online and via email.
+A chapter community allows chapter members to have group discussions online and via email.
 You can post questions and comments, and share ideas and best practices.
-A chapter can share upcoming event information through their forum, but should not rely on a forum as their only mode of communication.
-Since participation in the forum is optional, you will not be reaching everyone in your chapter area and will be greatly limiting the number of people who are notified of your upcoming event if the forum is the only way you share that information.
-It’s also best not to use the forum as a sales tool, but rather as an informational resource.
+A chapter can share upcoming event information through its community, but should not rely on a community as its only mode of communication.
+Since participation in the community is optional, you will not be reaching everyone in your chapter area and will be greatly limiting the number of people who are notified of your upcoming event if the community is the only way you share that information.
+It’s also best not to use the community as a promotional tool, but rather as an informational resource.

 Promotional emails from the national office on behalf of your chapter are sent to everyone in our database in your chapter area.

 The database includes national members and nonmembers who are employed by higher ed institutions in the chapter area.